Joc Pederson Player Props: Giants vs. Padres

-After hitting .241 with two doubles, a triple, seven walks and eight RBI in his past 10 games, Joc Pederson and the San Francisco Giants face the San Diego Padres (who will hand the ball to Joe Musgrove) at 6:05 PM ET on Saturday.
+Joc Pederson -- hitting .241 with two doubles, a triple, seven walks and six RBI in his past 10 games -- will be in action for the San Francisco Giants versus the San Diego Padres, with Yu Darvish on the mound, on April 30 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cardinals.
+In his previous game, he went 1-for-5 with a double against the Padres.

 Joc Pederson Game Info & Props vs. the Padres